yubol-bobo/AI-in-One-Interview-Handbook/README.md

 #### Supervised Learning
 - K-Nearest Neighbors (KNN) [[Code](https://www.youtube.com/watch?v=ngLyX54e1LU&list=PLqnslRFeH2Upcrywf-u2etjdxxkL8nl7E&index=1)]
-    - Nature: non-parametric, instance-based, lazy :smile:
-    - distance
+    - Nature: non-parametric, instance-based, lazy :smile:.
+It directly predicts the output for a new instance by identifying the k closest data points in the training set, using a suitable distance metric (typically Euclidean distance for continuous features).
+    - Curse of Dimensionality: High-dimensional spaces reduce the discriminative power of distance metrics, often leading to performance degradation unless accompanied by dimensionality reduction techniques.
+    - Time Complexity: Prediction requires computing distances to many or all training samples, which can be computationally expensive for large datasets.

 - Linear Algorithms
     - **Linear Regression** [[Code](https://www.youtube.com/watch?v=4swNt7PiamQ&list=PLqnslRFeH2Upcrywf-u2etjdxxkL8nl7E&index=2)]  is a supervised statistical model to predict dependent variable quantity based on independent variables.
 Linear regression is a parametric model and the objective of linear regression is that it has to learn coefficients using the training data and predict the target value given only independent values.
         - Assumptions:
             - Linear relationship between independent and dependent variables.